When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 Genesis | Stepney

 As the name suggests, Genesis was set up with the hope of revitalising Tower Hamlets’ then non-existent cinema scene.
 It’s not that cinemas never existed there – in fact, at one point there were 33.
 However, as the industry struggled, more and more doors closed until there was nothing left.
-In 1999 however, Genesis was born, offering up five beautifully designed screens (the guy who designed them works most of his time designing film-sets), a café, and bar.
-Programming-wise, it’s a bit of everything.
-Ticket-wise however, it’s in a league of its own, offering £5.50 screenings Mon-Wed.
+In 1999 however, Genesis was born, offering up five beautifully designed screens (the guy who designed them works most of his time designing film-sets), a café, and bar with live events from poetry slams to swing dancing (and a sprawling, up-cycled outdoor space for big groups).
 Plus two of the screens have sofas, and bars, meaning minimum effort and maximum drunk, comfortable, enjoyment.

 It’s an independent cross-arts centre and cinema, housed in an old leather factory in Shoreditch.
-There are three screens, showcasing everything from mainstream blockbusters to smaller festival films.
+There are three screens, showcasing everything from mainstream blockbusters to international film festivals.
 Beyond the cinema there’s live music, theatre, dance, and more.
 They’re particularly great at giving under-represented minority groups a platform; plus, they’re a charity, whose profits all go to supporting arts and education in the local community, so 100% worth parting with your money for.

 CENTRAL LONDON CINEMAS